phtruongan/Smart-Interactive-Maps-SIM-/README.md

     + Based on matched pair of keypoints, we estimate the homography matrix used for tranforming a coordinate on map into a correspondent coordinate on the map captured from camera.
 The method of estimating this homography matrix is running RANSAC algorithm on a list of pair matched keypoints which are collected from SIFT matching.
     + By a simple geomtry tranformation with the homography matrix, we easily synchronize every point on the map of screen with every point on the map captured from cameraw
 # Background subtraction:
+The purpose: Recognize the hand or pointing device appear on the camera for recognizing the control gestures of the user.
+The direction of solving:
+  - Observation: to recognize the pointing gestures, the system is required to distinguish between the static scene on the camera (background) and pointing gestures (foreground).
+Therefore, background subtraction is next problem for the system.
+  - Solution:
+    + Pham truong an
 # Pointing Tip Detection: